Mentorship

 Phase 2: Transition to Clinical Practice: Lead consultations with direct oversight.
 Start creating your private practice business plan.

-Phase 3: Supervised Independent Practice: Take consultations independently with mentor guidance available as needed while you earn your 500 clinical hours; LCB will begin applying you to obtain in-network insurance contracts.
+Phase 3: Supervised Independent Practice: Take consultations independently with mentor guidance available as needed while you earn your 500 clinical hours; LCB will apply you for in-network insurance contracts and start phasing you into their provider billing model.

-Phase 4: The Waiting Period: Apply for the IBLCE board exam, and wait for the exam date and results (about five months); LCB will start phasing you into their provider billing model.
+Phase 4: Exam Preparation & Continued Practice: Continue practicing while you apply for the IBLCE board exam, and wait for the exam date and results (about five months).

 Why Mentee with LCB?